List of James Bond films: Diamonds Are Forever (1971)

-Bond is tasked with investigating a major diamond smuggling ring which begins in Africa and runs through Holland and the UK to the United States.
+Bond (played by a returning Sean Connery) is tasked with investigating a major diamond smuggling ring which begins in Africa and runs through Holland and the UK to the United States.
 Disguised as professional smuggler and murderer Peter Franks, Bond travels to Amsterdam to meet contact Tiffany Case: he is given the diamonds and travels on to the US, where he is met by Felix Leiter.
 Bond moves through the chain, which leads to the Whyte House, a casino-hotel owned by the reclusive billionaire Willard Whyte.

 Bond follows the diamonds to a pick-up by Bert Saxby, Whyte's head of security, and then onto a research laboratory owned by Whyte, where he finds that a satellite is being built by a laser refraction specialist, Professor Dr. Metz.
 Suspecting Whyte, Bond tries to confront him, but instead meets Blofeld, who captures the agent and explains to him that the satellite can blow up nuclear missiles.
 Blofeld admits that he intends to auction it to the highest bidder.
 Bond escapes and frees the captive Whyte and they establish that Blofeld is using an offshore oil rig as his base.
 Bond attacks the rig, stopping Blofeld's operation and dispersing his organisation.

 Live and Let Die (1973)

-James Bond is sent to investigate the murder of three British MI6 agents, all of whom have been killed within 24 hours.
+James Bond (played by Roger Moore) is sent to investigate the murder of three British MI6 agents, all of whom have been killed within 24 hours.
 The victims were all separately investigating the operations of Dr. Kananga, the dictator of a small Caribbean island, San Monique.
 Bond discovers that Kananga also acts as Mr. Big, a ruthless and cunning American gangster.

 Upon visiting San Monique, Bond determines that Kananga is producing two tons of heroin and is protecting the poppy fields by exploiting locals' fear of voodoo and the occult.
 Through his alter ego, Mr. Big, Kananga plans to distribute the heroin free of charge at his Fillet of Soul restaurants, which will increase the number of addicts.
 Bond is captured by Kananga, but he escapes, killing Kananga and destroying the poppy crop.